 CHCF’s work touches on a range of health care topics from the ACA to the workforce.
 We publish reports and policy papers, host briefings and webinars, and share data and analyses.
 Explore our body of work by topic.

 The burden of untreated behavioral health conditions — encompassing mental health and substance use disorders — is both a major public health problem and a delivery system challenge.
-CHCF works to improve systems of behavioral health care and to focus on integrating mental health, substance use, and physical health services to achieve the best outcomes for low-income Californians.
+CHCF works to improve systems of behavioral health care and to focus on integrating mental health, substance use, and physical health services to achieve the best outcomes for Californians with low incomes.